m-Py/k-plus-anticlustering/Simulation_Study/CODEBOOK.md

 - results-K3-objectives-raw.csv
 - results-K4-objectives-raw.csv

-These files contain the simulation data reported in the manuscript "k-plus: a bicriterion extension of k-means anticlustering" (Papenberg, 2021).
+These files contain the simulation data reported in the manuscript "k-plus: a bicriterion extension of k-means anticlustering" (Papenberg, 2021). **XXX TODO**

 ---

 ## General information

 The data sets are given in a format where each row is uniquely represented by a combination of (a) anticlustering method and (b) an ID that uniquely identifies a data set to which anticlustering methods were applied.
 The "solutions" files and the "objectives-raw" files contain different information on the same simulation runs (identified by the unique IDs).
 Each data set was processed using K = 2, 3 and 4.
 Each of the methods "k-means anticlustering", "k-plus anticlustering" and "anticluster editing" was applied to each data set (for K = 2, 3 and 4 respectively).
+K varies between the csv files and is constant within a file (as shown by the file naming).

 ## Columns